drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Predicting the Bioactive Conformation of CGP38560
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-Extensive conformational and docking analyses were carried out to identify the Renin-CGP38560 complex with the lowest energy, which was assumed to correspond to the bioactive conformation of CGP38560.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/predicting-bioactive-conformation-cgp38560-d6506bf9'><i class='fa fa-play' aria-hidden='true'></i></button>Extensive conformational and docking analyses were carried out to identify the Renin-CGP38560 complex with the lowest energy, which was assumed to correspond to the bioactive conformation of CGP38560.
 In this model the ligand binds into the sub-pockets P1, P2, P3 and P4 and forms six hydrogen bonds with the enzyme.
 It was estimated that P1 and P3 contributed to the binding more than P2 and P4.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.